rancheng/SE3_Pose_Interp/README.md

 ### License

-SE3_Pose_Interp is released under a MIT license (see LICENSE.txt) If you use ORB-SLAM in an academic work, please cite the most relevant publication associated by visiting: https://rancheng.github.io
+`SE3_Pose_Interp` is released under a MIT license (see LICENSE.txt)

+If you use `SE3_Pose_Interp` in an academic work, please cite the most relevant publication associated by visiting: https://rancheng.github.io